GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function-v1/README.md

 ```

 ### Using CMEK to encrypt function resources.
-This encrypt bucket _gcf-sources-*_ with provided kms key.
+This encrypt bucket _gcf-sources-*_ with the provided kms key.
 The repository has to be encrypted with the same kms key.

 ```hcl
 module "cf-http" {